Phellype-Guilherme/jwt-authenticate-service/README.md

 The service uses Resilience4j to provide resilience with the following configurations:

 - **Rate Limiting**: Limits the number of requests allowed per second.
-- **Circuit Breaker**: Opens the circuit after a certain number of failures, preventing subsequent calls until the circuit is closed again.
-- **Retry**: Retries to execute the method in case of failure, up to a maximum number of attempts.

 The settings are defined in the `application.properties` file.